Fasith/PersonalWebsite/README.md

 # PersonalWebsite
-My personal portfolio website build using django and bootstrap
+My personal portfolio website build using django and bootstrap.